iam-luan/iam-luan/README.md

 ###

-My name is Luan and I'm a Software Engineer from Synergie Consulting
+My name is Luan and I'm a Software Engineer

 ###